 The procedures vary depending on the specific ductility test.
 Here are some common procedures:

-2. Flexural Test: A mechanical test called a flexural test (bend test), assesses a material's resistance to bending or flexing.
-Flexural testing is more complicated than compression or tensile testing because it subjects the material to simultaneous action from all three fundamental stresses: tensile, compressive, and shear.
+- Flexural Test: Flexural testing subjects the specimen to compressive stress on one side and tensile stress on the other, with minor shear stress depending on specimen thickness and span-to-depth ratio.
 The geometry of the specimen and the rate at which the load is applied, in addition to the material properties, impact the test's outcomes.
 A sample of the material is placed on two supports during a flexural test, and the sample's center is loaded.
 The sample will bend as the load is increased, and the degree of bending is measured.
-The flexural strength and the material’s modulus of elasticity can be calculated by measuring the amount of bending under a given applied load.
+Flexural strength and flexural modulus (modulus of elasticity in bending) can be calculated by measuring the material's deflection under a specified loading condition.

-3. Cupping Test: A common technique for analyzing the ductility and formability of sheet metal is the cupping test.
-In this test, a circular sheet of metal is clamped over a circular die, and the center of the sheet is slowly punched out with a spherical punch.
-The specimen is indented in the shape of a cup as a result of the punch's forceful deformation.
+- Cupping Test: A common technique for analyzing the ductility and formability of sheet metal is the cupping test.
+In the cupping test, a circular metal sheet is clamped over a die, and a hemispherical punch is pressed into the sheet's center until a crack appears or a specific depth is reached.
+The specimen deforms into a dome shape under the punch's force until failure or the maximum depth is achieved.

 What Are the Common Ductility Testing Results?

-2. Reduction in Area: The percentage decrease in the cross-sectional area after the material undergoes deformation.
+- Reduction in Area: The percentage decrease in cross-sectional area at the fracture location, relative to the original area.

-3. Strain: The amount of deformation per unit length or unit cross-sectional area.
+- Strain: The amount of deformation per unit original length, typically expressed as a dimensionless ratio or percentage.

 What Are the Types of Ductility Testing?